carbonfive/stylegun/README.md

 `` Open . ``

-Open Source, then Images and add images or graphics there
+Open Source, then Images and add images or graphics there.

 ## Customizing styles